Worf2340/TogglePvP/README.md

 * Keep PvP status when player's logout or the server restarts.

 ## Planned additions
-* Add protection for lingering potions and other potion effects.
+* Add protection for lingering potions and other splash potion effects.
 * Add permissions for each command.
 * Increased protection against losing protection data in a server crash.
 * View /pvpstatus information for offline players.